suspiciousleaf/chat_app/design_doc.md

 - Mitigation: Continuous monitoring and iterative improvement
 - Risk: Protobuf implementation will break compatibility with old client versions
 - Mitigation: Client update will need to be implemented and rolled out at the same time as the server update
+- Risk: Protobuf will make serialized messages unreadable
+- Mitigation: Careful logging and incremental implementation to avoid errors should avoid most issues